Core

 States are arbitrary hashable python objects.
 Transitions are stored as adjacency dictionaries with attributes, rather than as a matrix.

-This class stores structures only, algorithms are implemented externally
+This class stores structures only, algorithms are implemented externally.

 add_state(s, **attr)[source]